Sinaloa cartel figure who did business with Chicago’s Flores twins gets in 19 years in prison

 Among the cartel’s top distributors were Pedro and Margarito Flores, twin brothers who rose from the obscurity of the Little Village neighborhood on the West Side to working directly for El Chapo before cutting a secret cooperation deal with the government.

-In 2008, shortly before the Flores twins’ cooperation ended, Cabrera met with El Chapo, Zambada, Zambada Niebla, and Margarito Flores, who agreed that he and his twin brother would purchase 13 kilograms of heroin located in Chicago for a price of $715,000, according to prosecutors.
+In 2008, shortly before the Flores twins’ cooperation ended, Cabrera met with El Chapo, Zambada, Zambada Niebla and Margarito Flores, who agreed that he and his twin brother would purchase 13 kilograms, or about 28 pounds, of heroin located in Chicago for a price of $715,000, according to prosecutors.

 The twins later recorded phone calls with Cabrera, including one where Margarito Flores told Cabrera that El Chapo’s heroin was of higher quality than the drugs from Mayo, according to prosecutors.